-Anti-Inflammatory Diet: Food List & Diet Plan
+Anti-Inflammatory Diet: Food List & Sample 3-Day Meal Plan

-The anti-inflammatory diet is an eating pattern that aims to prevent and reduce chronic inflammation in the body.
+The anti-inflammatory diet is an eating plan that aims to prevent and reduce chronic inflammation in the body.
 This type of diet can prevent the development of several chronic diseases, such as arthritis, diabetes, Alzheimer's, obesity, or even cancer.
 In cases where the disease is already present, the anti-inflammatory diet can help keep the condition under control, lowering the risk for complications.

 Eating anti-inflammatory foods helps to boost the body's natural defenses, promotes healing and decreases the formation of free radicals, all which are factors in slowing down the aging process.
 These benefits can be achieved by consuming of natural foods rich in antioxidants, and by avoiding red meat and processed foods that are high in fat or added sugars.